elephantscale/HI-labs/hadoop-dev/hive/text/ngrams.md

 ```

 ## STEP 1)
-Find the most occuring bigrams (two) in text
+Find the most occuring bigrams (two) in text.
+We are using `explode` function in Hive so the output is formated.

 ```
     $  hive
-    hive> SELECT ngrams(sentences(lower(line)), 2, 20 ) FROM MY_NAME_text
+    hive> SELECT explode(ngrams(sentences(lower(line)), 2, 20 )) FROM MY_NAME_text
 ```

-Note : The output will be a json structure, it is hard to read.
-Use http://jsoneditoronline.org  to pretty-up the output.
+To easily read  JSON data you can use http://jsoneditoronline.org  to pretty-up the output.
 Copy & paste the hive output into json editor and click 'format'.

 **=> Q : What are the top bi-grams?**